DataCorrupted/paper-reading/MemLock.Memory.Usage.Guided.Fuzzing/README.md

 - A variation based on AFL, lack of novelty.
 - Comparison on state-of-art fuzzers are not fair, since these bugs needs special tuning and none of these fuzzers are built for this task.
+- Hardship breaking comparasions.
+- Algorithm is actually wrong and it wouldn't terminate until the queue is empty.

 ## bib
 ```